SharafatKarim/blog-site/posts/2022/libreoffice-extended/index.md

 Not available for your language?
 Check [Extensions](#extensions).
 And yeah!
 In this era, search engine exist to define something!

 ## Grammar checking
-For grammar checking most common way is to use [Language tool.](https://www.languagetool.org/) It's now available in LibreOffice ( version 7.4 or higher).
+For grammar checking most common way is to use [Language tool.](https://www.languagetool.org/) It's now officially available in LibreOffice ( :(fas fa-code-branch): version 7.4 or higher).
 Here's [how to tutorial!](https://languagetool.org/insights/post/product-libreoffice/?pk_campaign=addon2-changelog-11-2022-libreoffice#how-to-enable-languagetool-on-libreoffice)

 For older releases, try the following method,
 - download it's extension [from here](https://extensions.libreoffice.org/en/extensions/show/languagetool) (*.oxt file).
 Latest version is recommended.
 File size is around 160 MB.